saintaze/Todo-Hooks-React/README.md

 # Hooks-Todo-React
-An demo todos app using React Hooks
+A demo todos app using React Hooks

 ##### Built With
 + HTML5